USC-ACTLab/crazyswarm/docs2/tutorials.rst

 .. warning::
   These tutorials are for advanced use and still under development.
 Beware of errors and bugs and be sure to use https://github.com/IMRCLab/crazyswarm2/discussions for any support questions.
+Also this requires a bit of knowledge for ROS2 so we highly recommend following [their beginner tutorials](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools.html).